lgbt-foundation/whitepaper/whitepaper.md

 January 12, 2018 saw the launch of the LGBT Foundation, a not-for-profit organization initiated by Hornet, the leading gay social network with 25 million users worldwide.
 The LGBT Foundation recognized the potential of blockchain technology to protect and advance the rights of the LGBT community<sup>int-1</sup> across the globe.
 By tokenizing the Pink Dollar, the LGBT Foundation will support three principal goals:

-January 12, 2018 saw the launch of the LGBT Foundation, a not-for-profit organization initiated by Hornet Networks, the leading gay social network and pioneering app with 25 million users worldwide.
-The LGBT Foundation recognized the potential of blockchain technology to protect and advance the rights of the LGBT community across the globe.
-By tokenizing the Pink Dollar, the LGBT Foundation will support three principle goals:

--	allocate resources to tackle repression, discrimination, and inequality;
--	enable members to verify and protect their identities;
+- enable members to verify and protect their LGBT identities;
 - demonstrate and exert the economic might of the LGBT community;
+- generate resources to tackle anti-LGBT repression and ine

-In the first quarter of 2018, the LGBT Foundation will conduct an Initial Coin Offering (ICO) to raise funds and allocate cryptocurrency tokens (LGBT Tokens) to individual participants.
+In the first half of 2018, the LGBT Foundation will conduct a Token Sale to raise 60,000 ETH to build the required infrastructure described in this paper.
+It will allocate 20% of its available cryptocurrency tokens (LGBT Tokens) to participants in the initial Token Sale.
+The remaining Tokens will be governed by the non-for-profit Foundation to finance future platform development, incentivize token adoption, and remunerate contributors of this project.

-The power of the Pink Economy cannot be underestimated.
-If the LGBT community were a country, it would be the world's fourth biggest economy with a GDP of USD 4.7 trillion.
-The LGBT Foundation will make this global economic muscle tangible and visible - by establishing a digital asset to allow borderless transactions and exchange among an already global community.
+The power of the Pink Economy is often underestimated.
+If the LGBT community were a country, it would be the world's fourth largest economy with a GDP of USD 4.6 trillion.
+The LGBT Foundation will make this global economic muscle tangible and visible - by establishing a digital asset to allow borderless transactions and exchange among an already global community, while safeguarding their members’ identity.

-Furthermore, resources from the LGBT Foundation will be allocated on an ongoing basis to actively support members of the LGBT community in instances where they are vulnerable, distressed, or suffering from inequality - this can include financial assistance to support political activism, as well as logistical and operational support.
+Furthermore, resources from the LGBT Foundation will be allocated on an ongoing basis to actively support members of the LGBT community in instances where they are vulnerable, distressed, or suffering from inequality - this can include financial assistance to support political activism, mobilization of crowdsourcing, as well as logistical and operational support.

-The Foundation will offer 20% of its available Tokens during the sale and the remaining Tokens will be governed by the non-for-profit Foundation.
-Our aim is to give LGBT Tokens a level of everyday utility and get them into general circulation as a regular form of payment for goods and services.
-To kickstart the ecosystem, the LGBT Foundation will allocate a portion of tokens to partnering businesses and organizations for them to reward their users.
+Beyond the non-profit use of the Token, the economically more significant use of the Token is to drive its adoption as a mean of payment in everyday transactions of businesses, large and small.
+From the get go, Hornet and several other launch partners will accept the LGBT Token as a mean of payment for their services.
+Businesses can thus demonstrate their affiliation with the LGBT Community and optimize their LGBT oriented business by being able to better target this important customer segment, which, depending on industry, can constitute a large yet often elusive element of their corporate income.
+On the flipside, they can reward and incentivize members of the LGBT community to take desirable actions, ranging widely from generating social media stories to permission marketing.

-A range of practical measures - such as providing plug-ins for ecommerce stores, or devices in physical locations, that accept LGBT Tokens as payment - will drive adoption and usage of the LGBT token in day-to-day life.
+The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token and set aside grants worth 10% of the issued Tokens to jumpstart launch partnerships and broad community adoption.
+A range of practical measures - such as providing plug-ins for ecommerce stores, or devices in physical locations, that accept LGBT Tokens as payment, should further support adoption.

+The LGBT Token is build as an ERC20 compatible Token, based on the Ethereum blockchain ecosystem and will adopt publicly available smart contracts to achieve its goals.

-To achieve its stated goals, the LGBT Foundation invites likeminded partners to help jumpstart the adoption of the Token and the resulting economy.
-We encourage and seek involvement and contributions from individuals and organizations across the LGBT community to shape the future of the LGBT Foundation.
+With their long background to innovate in LGBT with technology, Hornet and the launch team are the first and uniquely positioned initiators to unlock the potential of the Pink Economy with blockchain.
+To achieve its stated goals, the LGBT Foundation invites and seeks involvement and contributions from individuals and organizations across the LGBT community to join these efforts and shape the future of the LGBT Token together.

 ## TABLE OF CONTENTS